-Button Name Description A Default Default selection tool. ₹.
-Time series extractor Tool to extract time series data from result files.
-Multiple time series can be extracted by holding down the Ctrl key while left-clicking.
-A single extraction or the last multiple extraction is selected using a double left-click.
-(See also p.
-334). ₩ Profile Extractor Tool to extract vertical profiles (cross-sections) from 3D result files.
-Vertices of a profile line are specified with a single left click and the profile line is closed with a double left-click.
-(See also p.
-336) Cross-section extractor Tool to extract cross-sections of MIKE 11 results at H-points.
-(See also p.
-338) UZ Plot Tool to extract a UZ plot of the water content in the unsaturated zone.
+Button Name Description UZ Plot Tool to extract a UZ plot of the water content in the unsaturated zone.
 This tool generates a plot of water content versus depth with time.
 This tool can only be used on one cell at a time.
 A cell is selected by double left-click.
 (See also p.
-340). @ UZ Scatter plot Limits displays of results to unsaturated zone calculation cells.
+346).
+0 UZ Scatter plot Limits displays of results to unsaturated zone calculation cells.
 This button is only activated if unsaturated zone data is displayed in the result viewer.
 (See also p.
-339). • UZ Filled Plot Displays interpolated unsaturated zone results in non-calculation cells and unsaturated zone results in calculation cells.
+345). • UZ Filled Plot Displays interpolated unsaturated zone results in non-calculation cells and unsaturated zone results in calculation cells.
 This button is only activated if unsaturated zone data is displayed in the result viewer.
 (See also p.
-339).
-N Longitudinal pipe plot Displays pipes in longitudinal plot.
+345).
+Z Longitudinal pipe plot Displays pipes in longitudinal plot.
 Consequtive nodes must be selected ×× Time series pipe plot Display time series plot for pipe network.
 Multiple time series can be selected